Deva-24/Web-Gitsetup/Readme.md

   Description: Change directory.
   Usage: "cd /path/to/directory".

-3."pwd"
+3."pwd command"
-  Description: Print the working directory.
+  Description:It will Print the working directory.
-  Usage: "pwd"
+  Usage: pwd

 4."cp"
   Description: Copy files or directories.